 - Spider-Man: Spider-Man lost Gwen Stacy to the Green Goblin.
 It's one of the most iconic moments in his history but damn, poor Peter.
 Meanwhile, in stories set in the future/Alternate Universes/What Ifs, its common for his most famous love interest, Mary Jane Watson, to die or disappear.
 (Just see the page image with Spidey doing a Cradle of Loneliness on Mary Jane's headstone.)

 - Cyclops from X-Men has lost Jean twice.
 He's often Misblamed for her loss the second time around.

-- Spawn.
-He made a Deal with the Devil just so he could go back to earth to see his wife Wanda again, and what does he get to see?
+- Spawn: The titular main character made a Deal with the Devil just so he could go back to earth to see his wife Wanda again, and what does he get to see?
 Wanda - happily married to his best friend in life and with a daughter.
 Ouch.